Should I Rely on Auto-Enrolment or Continue Contributing to My Employer’s Private Pension Scheme?

 A private pension through your employer comes with access to a qualified financial adviser who can help with:

-Choosing appropriate risk levels
+Choosing appropriate risk levels.

-Reviewing your pension annually
+Reviewing your pension annually.

-Planning for retirement income
+Planning for retirement income.

-Coordinating pension savings across multiple employments
+Coordinating pension savings across multiple employments.

+Auto-Enrolment explicitly does not provide personalised advice.
 For a higher-rate taxpayer, the value of advice—and its impact on long-term outcomes—can be significant.

 5. Flexibility and Control